zain-cmd-hub/weather-app/README.md

 ## 🛠️ Technologies Used
 - HTML5
-- CSS3 (with media queries for responsiveness)
+- CSS (with media queries for responsiveness)
 - JavaScript (Vanilla)
 - OpenWeatherMap